YubicoLabs/cose-two-party-signing-algs-rfc/draft-lundberg-cose-two-party-signing-algs.md

 * Renamed document from "COSE Algorithms for Two-Party Signing" to "Split signing algorithms for COSE" and updated introduction and terminology accordingly.
+* Dropped definitions for HashML-DSA, as split variants of ML-DSA are being actively discussed in other IETF groups.

 -01